Start here

 A concrete first half-hour with this curriculum.

 The hardest moment in learning anything is the very first action.
-To make that easier, here is a specific, time-boxed first 30 minutes you can do right now without installing anything, without paying anything, and without any prior knowledge.
+To make that easier, here is a specific, time-boxed first 30 minutes you can do right now without installing anything, without signing up, and without any prior knowledge.

 Read the homepage and the why